singlestore-labs/wasi-data-rust/README.md

 * [wasi-interface-gen](./crates/wasi-interface-gen): convenience macro for compiling rust functions and types to wasm modules using the canonical abi for wasi interface types.
 * [example-wasm](./crates/example-wasm): example crate using `wasi-interface-gen` to compile a wasm module with interface types.
 * [example-wasmtime-host](./crates/example-wasmtime-host): example of using wasmtime to load and run the `example-wasm` crate.
+* [example-wasmer-host](./crates/example-wasmer-host): example of using wasmer to load and run the `example-wasm` crate.

 ## devcontainer